-Nonsteroidal anti-inflammatory drug (NSAID) – Drugs that are not steroids but which are still capable of blocking the production of the chemicals responsible for inflammation; also used to treat minor pains and aches as well as fever.
+Non-steroidal anti-inflammatory drugs (NSAID) – Drugs that are not steroids but which are still capable of blocking the production of the chemicals responsible for inflammation; also used to treat minor pains and aches as well as fever.

 Onset of action – The length of time required for a drug to begin working.

 Opiate – Drug derived from or containing opium; tends to produce sleep-inducing and pain-reducing effects.

 Opioid – A narcotic that has the properties and effects of an opiate but that is synthetically derived from opium, rather than naturally derived.

 Opioid-induced hyperalgesia (OIH) – Hyperalgesia sometimes produced by opioid use.
 If the patient develops a tolerance to the drug, his or her pain threshold will be lowered and perceived pain will become more severe regardless of an increase in dosage.

 Opioid, long-acting – Drug with a half-life of many hours or that works in an extended release formulation.

 Opioid rotation – Transitioning from one opioid to another as a pain management strategy.

 Opioid, short acting – Drug with a half-life of a few hours.